Expat Exchange

 When we asked people living in Princeton what life is like and how people spend their time, they said:

 "Princeton is a great place for expats and digital nomads to live.
 It is a small town with a vibrant culture and plenty of activities to keep you busy.
 The town is home to Princeton University, which provides a great academic atmosphere and plenty of opportunities for networking.
 The town also has a variety of restaurants, cafes, and bars, making it easy to find a place to socialize and meet new people.
 The cost of living in Princeton is relatively low, making it an attractive option for expats and digital nomads.
-Additionally, the town is close to major cities like New York and Philadelphia, making it easy to explore the surrounding area," remarked one expat living in Princeton, the United States.
+Additionally, the town is close to major cities like New York and Philadelphia, making it easy to explore the surrounding area," said one expat in Princeton.

 What do expats in Princeton appreciate most about the local culture?

 "Expatriates in Princeton appreciate the town's vibrant cultural life, which includes a variety of art galleries, museums, and performing arts venues.
 They also enjoy the diverse range of restaurants, cafes, and bars, as well as the many outdoor activities available in the area.
 Expats also appreciate the town's strong sense of community, with its many festivals, events, and activities that bring people together.
-Additionally, Princeton is known for its excellent educational opportunities, with its renowned universities and colleges, making it an attractive destination for expats looking to further their studies," wrote a member in Princeton.
+Additionally, Princeton is known for its excellent educational opportunities, with its renowned universities and colleges, making it an attractive destination for expats looking to further their studies," commented one expat who made the move to Princeton.

 What do expats find most challenging?